Definition

 Why it matters

-Many small freight forwarders are not licensed customs brokers and outsource entry filing, while still preparing the data.
+Many freight forwarders are not licensed customs brokers and outsource entry filing, while still preparing the data.
 The filer of record carries regulatory responsibility, so the review step is not optional.

 TIO pre-fills the data and enforces filer-in-loop review.
 It never files with CBP autonomously; the licensed filer approves and submits.